Marijuana Criminal Defense

 Whether your situation involves the DEA, FBI, or ICE, or whether you may only be a “witness” in a marijuana case, or you have been accused of being more actively involved in a federal marijuana conspiracy, the Law Offices of Jerod Gunsberg will aggressively defend any marijuana-related charge based on our extensive experience in federal court.
 Read our testimonials to find out why we are the defense best suited for you.

-For a free and confidential consultation, call Los Angeles marijuana defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles marijuana defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.